Nicholas Edwards, Baron Crickhowell

 Roger Nicholas Edwards, Baron Crickhowell, PC (25 February 1934 – 17 March 2018) was a British Conservative Party politician who served as an MP from 1970 until 1987 and as Secretary of State for Wales during the first two terms of the Thatcher government.

 Early life

-Edwards was educated at Westminster School and, after completing National Service in the Royal Welch Fusiliers, at Trinity College, Cambridge, graduating in history in 1957.
+Edwards was born in 1934 in Highgate, London, to Ralph Edwards and Marjorie Ingham Brooke.
+He was educated at Westminster School and, after completing National Service in the Royal Welch Fusiliers, at Trinity College, Cambridge, graduating in history in 1957.
 He was a director of William Brandt's insurance brokers and became a member of Lloyd's in 1965.

 Political career

 Edwards left insurance to take Desmond Donnelly's old seat of Pembroke and served as Secretary of State for Wales in Margaret Thatcher's first and second administrations.

 He was adopted by the Pembrokeshire Conservative Party as parliamentary candidate for Pembroke in 1968.

 At the 1970 general election, he was elected to the House of Commons as Member of Parliament for Pembrokeshire, which he represented until his retirement at the 1987 general election.
 From 1975 to 1979, he was Opposition Spokesman for Welsh Affairs (in other words, the Shadow Secretary of State for Wales).
 When Margaret Thatcher became Prime Minister in 1979, Edwards was appointed Secretary of State for Wales.
 He served in that position until 1987, when he was given a life peerage, being created on 15 October 1987 as Baron Crickhowell, of Pont Esgob in the Black Mountains and County of Powys.